Are Centauros exotic signals of the QGP?: Centauro related phenomena in Chacaltaya and Pamir chambers

-\begin{itemize} \item It has hadron-rich nature: the energy fraction of a hadronic component in the peripheral region $Q_{h} = 0.45$.
+This event reveals all exotic Centauro features: \begin{itemize} \item It has hadron-rich nature: the energy fraction of a hadronic component in the peripheral region $Q_{h} = 0.45$.
 About 30\% of its energy is carried by 106 identified hadrons (with the visible energy greater than 2 TeV). \item Its longitudinal and lateral characteristics cannot be fully explained by usual hadron interactions, even when the contributions of heavy nuclei in primary particles are considered. \item Extraordinary wide lateral spread both in gamma-rays and in hadrons results in the transverse momentum of produced particles $p_{T}\simeq 1$ GeV/c. \item There are 6 showers which penetrate from the gamma-block to both hadron blocks. \end{itemize}